 🚨AVOID🚨 AVOID🚨 AVOID🚨

 Do not go for this cover as it’s useless!
 This means that you have 12 months from the time of illness or injury to claim then it’s game over and you are on your own.
-Again this policy is maybe fine for a stick injury but if your pet develops arthritis, diabetes, heart problems or hyperthyroidism and will require medication for the rest of its days then you will be footing the bill long after the 12 months are up.
+Again this policy is maybe fine for a stick injury.
+However if your pet develops arthritis, diabetes, heart problems or hyperthyroidism and will require medication for the rest of its days then you will be footing the bill long after the 12 months are up.

 This is entirely up to the individual what limit you want to go for.
-We had someone who came in to our practice last week (wasn’t a client) and told us about his new puppy and its pet insurance.
-The company he was with wasn’t a particularly good one and told us he had a £1,000 policy limit.
-I said that wasn’t a lot even for first opinion treatment.
-He replied that it was fine as it was per condition and not the total amount!
-He has already used £850 for kidney investigations so if this puppy requires further treatment in the next few months it has very little money remaining on the policy.
-While you may think you will never need to have a £12,000 policy limit it can sometimes happen where your pet might have to go to a vet school for specialised surgery.
-As well as the surgery itself, with intensive nursing and after care it can all add up to a pretty impressive amount.
+While you may think you will never need to have a £12,000 policy limit it can sometimes happen.
+If your pet needs to be referred to a vet school for specialised surgery the surgery itself, with intensive nursing and after care can all add up to a pretty impressive amount.